 Investing in shock-responsive social protection systems builds resilience by helping citizens mitigate shocks and escape poverty.
-Social protection is concerned with protecting and helping those who are poor, vulnerable, marginalized or dealing with risks.
+Social protection is concerned with protecting and helping those who are poor, vulnerable, marginalized or most at risk.

 Social protection systems are typically comprised of four components: